[Desert Parsleys East of the Cascade Mts.]

 The photo above shows a close-up of a leaf

-of slender-fruited desert parsley as seen at the high point on Lonerock Rd to
+of what may be slender-fruited desert parsley as seen at the high point on Lonerock Rd to

 Paul Slichter